nikitavoloboev/data/sleep/dreaming.md

 Don't know much about why we dream.

 ## Lucid dreaming
 I do know that lucid dreaming is possible.
 That is you can be somewhat *aware* that you are in a dream.
-You can even control the dream by manifesting objects you want to see or even flying.
+You can even control the dream by manifesting objects you want to see or you can even fly.

-In order to have lucid dreams you need two do two things consistently:
+In order to have lucid dreams you need two do three things consistently:

 1. Have a dream journal.
 	- Where you write down everything that you can recall from the last dream you had.